Reusable Grocery Bags are Movable Marketing Tools

 Of course, moving away from single-use plastics leaves retailers holding the proverbial bag.
 And with the average American family bringing home 1,500 plastic bags’ worth of purchases each year, merchants are looking for something to replace them with.
 The logical choice is reusable bags, which can be sold for a nominal price and often right at the checkout line.
 Plenty of brands do this, and the savvier among them have identified reusable bags for what they really are—not just a conveyance for goods, but a branding opportunity.

-“Smart retailers have turned plastic bag bans from potential pain point to branded billboards that travel into every shopper’s home and stay out of the trash,” said Bob Phibbs, CEO of the consultancy The Retail Doctor.
-“It’s a great way to remind the consumer of that store before they leave the house again, and it’s so much better than generic, flimsy and polluting plastic bags.”
+“Smart retailers have turned plastic bag bans from a potential pain point to branded billboards that travel into every shopper’s home and stay out of the trash,” said Bob Phibbs, CEO of the consultancy The Retail Doctor.
+“It’s a great way to remind the consumer of that store before they leave the house again, and it’s so much better than generic, flimsy, and polluting plastic bags.”

 These tagged bags are also a way for retailers to remind the public they’re on the right side of an increasingly important issue.

-“It’s about ensuring zero brand dilution and guarding your brand values through everything you do,” said Robert Lockyer, founder and CEO of Delta Global, which creates packaging for upmarket brands including Estée Lauder and Ted Baker.
+“It’s about ensuring zero brand dilution and guarding your brand values through everything you do,” said Robert Lockyer, founder, and CEO of Delta Global, which creates packaging for upmarket brands including Estée Lauder and Ted Baker.
 “The reusability of a bag means the brand awareness is multiplied every time it is used.”

 Here’s a sampling of reusable brands major retailers are offering, and how each of them approaches branding on a woven canvas.